TheTrainingBoss/Sitefinity-Business-Workshop/Page Administration/readme.md

 bin](http://docs.sitefinity.com/recycle-bin)

 Use Duplicate if you want to use the existing page as a starting point.
-Set as Homepage makes the selected page the default if you navigate to the website without specifying a particular page.
 Share preview link\... creates a temporary link (expires in one day by default) that you can paste into an email or instant message.

 Create a child page adds a new page underneath the current page in the